MountEverest75/CarND-Advanced-Lane-Lines/writeup_template.md

 *NB: The findChessBoardCorners() method could not detect corners for all images*

-###Pipeline (single images)
+## Pipeline (single images)

-####1.
-Provide an example of a distortion-corrected image.
+1. Provide an example of a distortion-corrected image.
 The images below show case the original test images and their appearance once distortion-correction is applied.

 ![alt text][image3]

 The effect of distortion is very minute, but is often visible at the bottom of the image or by looking at the objects.
 My original approach was to use undistortion  procedure for curved path, but it was cropping the edges a little more than expected during subsequently perspective transform.
 So I have used shortest path undistortion by calling cv2.undistort(img, mtx, dist, None, mtx) method.
 The source code for these steps could be found in code cell#4 in IPython notebook "P4-Advanced-LaneLinesV1.ipynb".

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+2.Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I have experimented with 3 color schemes RGB, HSV and LAB.
 The code cell#6 in Python notebook "P4-Advanced-LaneLinesV1.ipynb" has all the details.
 The suggestion to use LAB channel in forums was the additional approach chosen.
 The "S Channel" in HSV color scheme and "B Channel" in LAB channel were really useful in detecting lane lines.
 Especially B Channel with detects Blue-Yellow in LAB color scheme was accurate in finding yellow lines.
 The samples images with color scheme explorations given below.

 ![alt text][image4]